 As much as you and your chickens love lavender, pests do not!

 To use it, hang bundles in the coop or put it in a nesting box.
 It will help them calm down and has a relaxing effect.

 Lavender even has benefits for the circulatory system.
 Put some in the dust bath, and your chickens will enjoy visiting it each time.

-Oregano is another one of the best herbs to give your chickens.
-This one has strong antiparasitic and antibacterial properties.
+Oregano is a fantastic herb to give your chickens because it has strong antiparasitic and antibacterial properties.

 It’s also loaded with calcium, vitamins, and antioxidants, helping to support healthy immune and respiratory functioning.